-Cancer treatment has improved greatly over the past several decades due to the use of clinical trials.
-Children’s Hospital does Phase I, Phase II and Phase III clinical trials.
+Nationwide Children’s Hospital offers Phase I, Phase II and Phase III clinical trials to its patients, including for neuroblastoma, in addition to standard of care treatments.
 If you are asked to participate in a clinical trial, the physician will review the study and consent form with you and answer your questions.
 You will receive a pamphlet with more detailed information about clinical trials to help you make a decision.

 5 Things I’ve Learned as a Cancer Survivor and Physician

 We all have our own reasons for being in health care.
 For me, it’s personal.
 I was diagnosed with high risk B acute lymphoblastic leukemia at 11 years old.

 4 Tips for Helping a Child with a Cancer Diagnosis